patrickpichler/of_bees_and_runtime_security/talk.md

 definitely worth checking out.

 Next up, we have the `void *bpf_map_lookup_elem(struct bpf_map *map, const void *key)` helper.
-It allows us to retrieve a pointer to the element stored for `key` in the map.
+It allows us to retrieve a pointer to the element stored for `key` in the map, or `NULL` if it does not exists.
 Since it returns a pointer, any modification to the memory region, will also update the map, so be careful.

 To add keys to the map, we can use the `long bpf_map_update_elem(struct bpf_map *map, const void *key, const void *value, u64 flags)` helper.
 You can tweak how the method should behave by passing